AmirHammouteneEI/ScheduledPasteAndKeys/README.md

    - Run Windows system specific command (shut down, reboot, kill processes, create files...)
    - Wait

-And other features like data management, scheduled tasks at system startup...
+And other features like data management, scheduled tasks at system startup, create desktop shortcut to autorun a task...

 The goal in future versions is to include those features :

-   - Play sound actions
+   - Play sound and show alert dialog actions
    - Add more Windows system specific command
-   - Create desktop shortcut to launch the tool and auto schedule a task to run
    - Configure global hot keys to schedule a task to run while the user is on another application or video game

 Working on a Linux system version.